vectordotdev/vector/website/content/en/guides/level-up/vector-tap-guide.md

 inputs = ["picky.dropped"]
 ```

-Running this configuration, we want to see our favorite ice cream flavors appear
+Running this configuration, we expect to see our favorite ice cream logs appear
 in `stdout`.
-Strangely, we see nothing.
-It doesn't look like events are ever
+Unfortunately, we see nothing at all.
+The desired events don't look
-reaching their destination.
-We can verify this by examing the inputs of the
+like they're ever reaching their destination.

+We can verify this by examing the inputs of the `store` sink with `vector tap
-`store` sink with `vector tap --inputs-of "store"`: indeed, no events appear.
+--inputs-of "store"`: indeed, no events appear.
+We can also narrow in and

-Are events flowing out of our transform at all? `vector tap --outputs-of
-"picky"` shows that they're not.
+inspect the output of relevant upstream components like our `remap` transform.
+`vector tap --outputs-of "picky"` (which, in this case, is effectively the same
+as inspecting the inputs of `store`) shows that events are not flowing.

 Are all the events being dropped instead?
-A
-quick glance with `vector tap --outputs-of "picky.dropped"` confirms that
+A quick glance with `vector tap
+--outputs-of "picky.dropped"` confirms that suspicion as `tap` starts displaying
-suspicion: our logs are being dropped.
-On closer examination, it's clear that
+a stream of all our dropped logs.
+On closer examination, it's clear that our
-our events don't have the shape we expected.
+events don't have the shape we expected.

 ```jsonc
 {"message":"{ \"type\": \"icecream\", \"flavor\": \"strawberry\" } }
 ```

 There's no `.flavor` field for our conditional to run on.
 Instead, the entire
-payload is included in the default `message` field.
-Right, we forgot to
+payload from our source has been included in the default `message` field.
+Right,
-correctly parse the output from our source into JSON.
-We need to add the
+we forgot to parse the payload into JSON.
+We need to add the following line in
-following line into our VRL source code:
+our VRL source code:

 ```coffeescript
 . = parse_json!(.message)